Skip to main content

 String answer = friend.chat("Hello"); // Hey!
 What's up?

-In this example, we have added the @SystemMessage annotation with a system prompt we want to use.
+In this example, we have added the @SystemMessage annotation with a system prompt template we want to use.
 This will be converted into a SystemMessage behind the scenes and sent to the LLM along with the UserMessage.

 System Message Provider